Education & Training

 There are two types of instruction provided to new team members: training in the classroom during academy and field training with a credentialed Field Training Officer.
 The EMSA academy is a 4-week course where new team members are exposed to the mission, vision, and values of the EMSA organization.

 Team members in the academy classroom will have the opportunity to learn treatment protocols, geography, equipment, emergency vehicle operations, traffic incident management, system design, customer service, and company policy.
 After demonstrating competency in the concepts taught in the academy, team members begin their field training.
-Field training consists of 8-24 twelve-hour field shifts under the supervision and instruction of a Field Training Officer.
+Field training consists of up to 24 12-hour field shifts under the supervision and instruction of a Field Training Officer.
 Field training is where the concepts taught in academy solidify into practices that facilitate excellent patient care.

 The success of new team members is the main goal of the EMSA Academy.
 In addition to learning the EMSA system, team members will also receive AHA certification renewals (CPR, ACLS, PALS) and all of the continuing education hours necessary to renew NREMT certifications.
 Once initial training is completed, team members will be equipped with all of the tools needed to take excellent care of patients and our community.